sjjbirch/myshalair-public/README.md

 Task delegation was conducted by Solomon because he likes to bully people.
 The frontend was mostly delegated to Will because he's better with JS and design.
 The backend was mostly done by Solomon because he's better with Ruby and DB.
 Deployment tasks were mostly done by Solomon because the customer knows him and she's going to try to rope him into doing permanent devops.

 Tasks are tracked on the kanban, and are each tracked by importance and priority.
 Every US is extensively referenced in git commits.
 Each sprint collected synergistic user stories and had its own feature branch on git with many commits by each person.
-The total blame history is roughly 100 commits from Solomon and Will each across about 20 feature branches on the two public repos and 4 repos in total.
+The total blame history is roughly 150 commits from Solomon and Will each across about 20 feature branches, and an additional two private staging repos with unreplicated commits.

 ### Source control (PRG1006-2.1 Employ and utilise proper source control methodology):
 #### HD